xantocoder/gitlab-workhorse/README.md

       How long to wait for response headers when proxying the request (default 5m0s) -secretPath string
-      File with secret key to authenticate with authBackend (default "./.gitlab_workhorse_secret") -version
+      File with secret key to authenticate with authBackend (default "./.gitlab_workhorse_secret") -userContentDomain string
+    	Domain used for user content requests
+  -version
       Print version and exit
 ```